-MPhil and pre-confirmation PhD candidates can't go through to University finals, but are encouraged to join in and be part of the fun at Faculty level.
+Master of Philosophy (Research) and pre-confirmation PhD candidates cannot go through to University finals, but are encouraged to join in and be part of the fun at Faculty level.

-The following rules and judging criteria apply to the Three Minute Thesis (3MT) competition in 2020.
+The following rules apply to the Virtual Three Minute Thesis (3MT) competition in 2020.
 They must be adhered to by all competitors.

 - The decision of the adjudicating panel is final.

-At every level of the competition each competitor will be assessed on the judging criteria listed below.
+At every level of the Virtual 3MT competition, each competitor will be assessed on the judging criteria listed below: